Sharp Bounds in the Latent Index Selection Model: Relation to Distribution of Treatment Effects (Online Appendix)

-This appendix provides a pair of counter-examples illustrating that i) neither the second-order bounds \eqref{eq:te-ssd} nor ii) the combination of first- and second-order bounds \eqref{eq:te-fsd} and \eqref{eq:te-ssd} characterize the sharp set of treatment effects.
+This appendix provides a pair of counter-examples illustrating that i) neither the second-order bounds \eqref{eq:te-ssd} nor ii) the combination of first-order Makarov bounds and second-order bounds characterize the sharp set of treatment effects.
 In addition, this appendix provides a simple example where the $\mte$ relaxation of the quantile functional bounding problem provides different but still intuitive answers.

+First, recall the Makarov~\cite{makarov} bounds on the sum of two random variables with known marginal distributions, introduced into the treatment effect framework by Fan and Park~\cite{fanpark2010}.
+Respectively let $\Delta^L$ and $\Delta^U$ be random variables with the following distributions: